GoodWebDev88/RSS-Server/docs/en/developers/05_Release_new_version.md

 When everything's working, it's time to announce the release to the world!

-* on GitHub by creating[a new release](https://github.com/RSSServer/RSSServer/releases/new)
+* on GitHub by creating[a new release]
-* on the rssserver.org blog, at least for stable versions (write the article on[RSSServer/rssserver.org](https://github.com/RSSServer/rssserver.org))
+* on the rssserver.org blog, at least for stable versions (write the article on[RSSServer/rssserver.org])
 * on Twitter ([@RSSServer](https://twitter.com/RSSServer) account)
 * and on mailing@rssserver.org